bodrick/awesome/README.md

 *   [TemporalAgent7/awesome-windows-privacy](https://github.com/TemporalAgent7/awesome-windows-privacy) - A list of awesome tools, documentation and scripts for better privacy on Microsoft Windows
 *   [maartenba/rider-content](https://github.com/maartenba/rider-content) - A curated list of content around JetBrains Rider
 *   [kristerkari/awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
+*   [OWASP/wstg](https://github.com/OWASP/wstg) - The Web Security Testing Guide is a comprehensive Open Source guide to testing the security of web applications and web services.
 *   [wsargent/docker-cheat-sheet](https://github.com/wsargent/docker-cheat-sheet) - Docker Cheat Sheet
 *   [IAmStoxe/wirehole](https://github.com/IAmStoxe/wirehole) - WireHole is a combination of WireGuard, Pi-hole, and Unbound in a docker-compose project with the intent of enabling users to quickly and easily create a personally managed full or split-tunnel WireGuard VPN with ad blocking capabilities thanks to Pi-hole, and DNS caching, additional privacy options, and upstream providers via Unbound.
 *   [technorabilia/portainer-templates](https://github.com/technorabilia/portainer-templates) - Various Portainer App Templates